 The water you use can also cause and worsen the symptoms of dry skin.
 A recent study found that hard water damages the protective layer on our skin, leaving it prone to dryness and even conditions like eczema.
 Softened water, on the other hand, protects the skin’s protective layer, meaning the issues associated with dry skin are reduced.

-The ageing effects of dry hands
+The aging effects of dry hands

 Having dry hands isn’t just a discomfort.
 A new survey has revealed that dry hands can actually age us by an average of 9 years – with some respondents adding 47 years onto the age of a dry, otherwise healthy, hand.
 Respondents guessed the ages of six hands, where half considered themselves dry and half healthy.
 Respondents were given free reign to guess any age, as the survey was based on free text boxes rather than multiple choice age ranges.